-Have you ever found yourself in a situation where you needed to access a website or content that was restricted in your region?
+Have you ever found yourself in a situation where you needed to access a restricted website or content in your region?
 Or perhaps you’ve been concerned about your online privacy and wanted to mask your IP address?

 In such cases, using a free proxy server can be tempting.
-But with all the data breaches today, there are some concerns about free services – do they work, or do free proxies just increase your chances of losing your data?
+But with all the data breaches occurring today, there are some concerns about free services.
+Do they work?
+Or do free proxies increase your chances of losing data?

 What Is a Proxy?

-A proxy server is a remote computer that stands between you and the internet.
+A proxy server is a remote computer that stands between you and the Internet.
 It works by routing your traffic through itself before reaching the target website.
-By doing this, it changes your actual IP address and location.
-So, when your request reaches the site, its administration will see you as a different person.
-For example, if you’re from the US and choose a proxy from the UK, you’ll appear to be living in the latter.
+By doing that, it changes your actual IP address and location.
+So, when your request reaches the site, its administrator will see you as a different person.
+For example, if you’re from the U.S. and choose a proxy from the U.K., you’ll appear to be living in the latter.

-Proxies are used for purposes like web scraping, improving security, or accessing geo-restricted content, among other use cases.
-There are four main proxy types:
+Proxies are used for web scraping, improving security, or accessing geo-restricted content, among other use cases.
+There are four main proxy types.

 - Datacenter proxies come from web hosting companies like Amazon AWS or Google Cloud.
-Datacenter proxies have a strong performance – they have fast internet connections.
-They are very cheap, yet very easy to detect.
+Datacenter proxies have a strong performance.
+They have fast Internet connections, are very cheap, and yet very easy to detect.

-- Residential addresses are borrowed from devices of real users – desktops, smartphones or laptops.
+- Residential addresses are borrowed from the devices of real users, including desktops, smartphones, or laptops.
 This type is very hard to detect but has lower performance and higher prices.

-- ISP proxies are a mishmash between the first two – they’re fast yet hard to detect.
-Such addresses are associated with an internet service provider but do not involve end users.
+- Internet service provider (ISP) proxies are a mishmash between the first two.
+They’re fast yet hard to detect.
+Such addresses are associated with an ISP but do not involve end users.
 They are more expensive than both datacenter and residential proxies.

 - Mobile addresses are the hardest to block and the most expensive.
 When you use a mobile proxy, your traffic is sent via a mobile device connected to carriers like Verizon or T-Mobile.